Is EngSci For Me?

 Libraries

-The U of T library system is the largest academic library in Canada with 44 libraries spread across our 3 campuses and of those 44, 42 of the libraries are on the St. George campus where you’ll be as an engineering student!
+The U of T library system is the largest academic library in Canada with 44 libraries spread across our three campuses and of those 44, 42 are on the St. George campus!

-We highly recommend you explore the huge library system to find the resources you need when working on your projects and also many cool study spaces and common areas that fit your personality and study style.
+We highly recommend you explore this huge library system to find the resources you need for your projects and the many cool study spaces and common areas that fit your personality and study style.
+The librarians themselves also offer many helpful services that students rarely take advantage of.
+This includes giving tips, holding workshops, or any general help you may need with things like research or writing papers.

 Engineering & Computer Science Library